aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getRotation() {#getRotation--}

+<b>@deprecated.</b> Please use the 'rotation' property instead.
 Rotation setting will be applied.

 ```javascript
 getRotation() : boolean;